 I really believe the court was a little bit heavy-handed in its decision.
 El Paso County is devoid of any discrimination.
-The fact is that in the election area there has been no prejudice shown, no discrimination shown.
+The fact is that in the election area

 Mr. ROYBAL.
 I am not here to try to second guess what the courts did.
 The only thing I did was to read their decisions.
-I do not know that they were in error, but in this particular instance the Supreme Court upheld the decision of the lower court, so it did get a thorough
+I do not know that they were in error, but in this particular instance the Supreme Court upheld the decision of the lower court, so it did get a thorough review.